-Through the Troops to Teachers Program, according to the program's website, eligible military veterans may receive a stipend of up to $5,000 to help them pay for state teacher certification and a one-time bonus of up to $10,000 for agreeing to teach in a high-needs school.
+According to the Troops to Teachers program's website, eligible military veterans may receive a stipend of up to $5,000 to help them pay for state teacher certification and a one-time bonus of up to $10,000 for agreeing to teach in a high-needs school.

 The seminar is held once a month at the education center, and Greear tells attendees what it is like to be a teacher, methods of certification, common misconceptions and eligibility.

 "Soldiers will learn that they need to ask themselves questions.
 'Do I really want to be a teacher?
 Why do I want to be a teacher?
-What do I need to need to decide to prepare myself to be a teacher?
-How do I go about becoming a teacher?'" said Greear.
+What do I need to decide to prepare myself to be a teacher?
+How do I go about becoming a teacher?'"
+Greear said.

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.

-Troops to Teachers helps the Army, said the consultant, because it puts people into the classrooms that are going to be preparing future Soldiers for service.
+Troops to Teachers helps the Army, said the consultant, because it puts people into the classrooms who are going to prepare future soldiers for service.
 They are going to be the ones making an impact on the future generations.

 "Army values really help create people that would be wonderful teachers.
-And Soldiers can instill the Army values into their students and can be great role models along with appropriate disciplinarians," he added.
+And soldiers can instill the Army values into their students and can be great role models along with appropriate disciplinarians," he said.

 Because certain previous careers work out great in the classroom, most states, said Greear, have a system to get certified by alternative routes.
-Troops to Teachers helps Soldiers find those routes and helps them understand what it takes to get an undergraduate degree.
+Troops to Teachers helps soldiers find those routes and assists them in understanding what it takes to get an undergraduate degree.
 It also helps them figure out what they need to do to get certified as teachers by using the school and experience they have already obtained.

-"Hopefully, that will rub off on the children," he added.
+"Hopefully, that will rub off on the children."

-But that is not the only thing that troops can help their students with, said Greear.
+But that is not the only thing that troops can help their students with, Greear said.